|

 Photograph Collection, 1949-1957 and undated

-25 b & w and color prints
+25 B/W and color prints

 SWCPC 824 E1

-This collection of photographs contains images of a building construction in downtown
+This collection of photographs contains images of a building construction in

-Lubbock, Texas (1957), home back and front yards (1953), an unidentified flooded town with
+downtown Lubbock, Texas (1957), home back and front yards (1953), an

-homes underwater and boating (May 17, 1949), some unidentified family and New Mexico park
+unidentified flooded town with homes underwater and boating (May 17, 1949), some

-scenes (1951), and a pump jack at a ranch water well.
+unidentified family and New Mexico park scenes (1951), and a pump jack at a

 The Mallet Land and Cattle Company, founded by David M. DeVitt and John

 Scharbauer in 1885, was incorporated in 1903.
-Its
+Its brand assumed the shape of a

-Mallet Ranch at one time covered some 200 sections in four counties: Hockley, Terry, Cochran, and Yoakum.
-By 1990, the Mallet Ranch covered nearly 45,000
+counties: Hockley, Terry, Cochran, and Yoakum.
+By 1990, the Mallet Ranch covered

-acres in Hockley County.
-Oil a useful
+nearly 45,000 acres in Hockley County.
+Oil a useful resource was discovered in

-resource was discovered in the late 1930s, which made the land more valuable and the
+the late 1930s, which made the land more valuable and the DeVitt family wealthy.

-common by Johnson and DeVitt family members.
-After
+Johnson and DeVitt family members.
+After Mr. DeVitt’s death in 1934 his

-Mr. DeVitts death in 1934 his surviving family included wife Florence (d.
-1945) and
+surviving family included wife Florence (d.
+1945) and two daughters Christine

-Christine DeVitt and Helen DeVitt Jones both became philanthropists and
+(1885-1983) and Helen (1899-1997).
+Christine DeVitt and Helen DeVitt Jones both

-founded the CH Foundation and Helen Jones Foundation.
-They contributed to Texas Tech University, fine
+became philanthropists and founded the CH Foundation and Helen Jones Foundation.

 Malone, Ross L.